 By gathering patient data promptly and precisely, medical devices powered with IoT technologies help doctors and hospital personnel to provide better treatment and care.
 In addition, it gives patients visibility of their conditions, fostering a better culture of self-care and awareness.

-It's not only healthcare providers who can benefit from these technologies.
+It's not only medical providers who can benefit from these technologies.
 The patients, too, will experience various positive changes.

 Benefits of IoMT for patients